ninabarzh/broomstick/content/posts/warfare-arms-trade-booth.md

 Germany approved €326 million in arms exports to Israel in 2023 alone, including Leopard tanks and fighter jet components.
 France has sold surveillance tech and dual-use equipment with the usual ambiguity baked into the paperwork.
-Italy and Spain continue their dealings more discreetly—proof that ethical posturing often depends on the angle of the camera.
+Italy and Spain continue their dealings more discreetly, proof that ethical posturing often depends on the angle of the camera.

 Legal resistance is rising.
 In the UK, groups like Al-Haq have launched lawsuits arguing that British-made components used in F-35s implicate the country in war crimes.
 French campaigners such as AFPS and ACAT-France are also taking arms companies and the state to court.
 Germany, meanwhile, now finds itself at the International Court of Justice, sued by Nicaragua for aiding genocide.
-It’s slow going—but the paper trail is building.
+It’s slow going, but the paper trail is building.

 ## Resistance and alternatives